FaserF/ha-foodsharing/README.md

 <img src="images/sensor.png" alt="Foodsharing.de Sensor" width="300px">

-This integration provides the following informations within one sensor until now:
+This integration provides the following informations within one sensor with a refresh rate of 10 minutes until now:

 - How many baskets are available within your distance range